enthusiasticgeek/Elegoo_Mega_2560/README.md

 http://download.arduino.org/products/MEGA2560/Arduino_MEGA_2560-Rev3d-SCH.pdf

+**Goal**
+To teach the reader how to program Arduino based on AVR ATMEGA 2560 directly using avrgcc.
+Hence, I have tried to keep the code as simple as possible.

 **How to Use**

 1. Issue the following command while setting the '**file**' variable to C source as one wishes (without file extension) for building source code. (e.g. for *blink_led.c*) source file issue the command **make file=blink_led**